-Arrive at the Los Cabos International Airport and be transferred to the San José del Cabo hospitality area prior to boarding the Safari Endeavour.
-The Captain and crew welcome you aboard just in time for a cocktail and dinner with your new ship mates.
+Bienvenidos!
+Meet at the Los Cabos International Airport and transfer to your San José del Cabo hospitality area.
+Join your expedition team, and board an overland orientation transfer to La Paz, which acquaints you with the dramatic Baja landscape and the week that lies ahead.
+The captain and crew welcome you aboard just in time for a cocktail and dinner with your new mates.

-Isla Santa Catalina is ideal for bird watching and seeking endemic wildlife.
-While you're here take a guided hike among a forest of the world’s tallest cactus: the giant Cardón.
-At Bahía Agua Verde, clear waters are bordered by sparse, craggy mountains hemmed in green.
+At Bahía Agua Verde, clear waters are bordered by sparse craggy mountains hemmed in green.
 Explore the coast by small skiff, visit with a local ranchero and his family, and take to the canyons and mountains on a burro ride and experience the “real Baja.”
-Scenic vistas, outstanding exploration, excellent birding, and unmatched camaraderie: the day is done.
+Scenic vistas, outstanding exploration, excellent birding, and unmatched camaraderie—the day is done.

 |Master Staterooms||Commander Staterooms||Captain Staterooms||Admiral Staterooms||Commodore Suites|